Is it ok to take probiotics every day?

 Healthcare practitioners can read more on the subject of long-term use of probiotics, and whether that can lead to dependency, in the following FAQ: 'Is there a risk of dependency when taking probiotics?'

 In regards to overdosing, even when taken on a daily basis and at high doses it is extremely difficult to overdose on probiotics.
 For more on this subject you may like to read our FAQ; 'Is it possible to overdose on probiotics?'

 When should someone NOT take probiotics?

-Probiotics are some of the safest natural supplements available, and they have very few contraindications.
-There are very few groups of people who it is recommend exercise a degree of caution when they are considering supplementation with live cultures, an example of which is people who are immune-supressed (or taking immune suppressive medication), and people with dark blood in their stools.
+Probiotics are some of the safest natural supplements available, and have very few contraindications.
+There are a few groups of people who it is recommend exercise a degree of caution when they are considering supplementation with live cultures, an example of which is people who are immune-supressed (or taking immune suppressive medication), and people with dark blood in their stools.
 Under these circumstances, it would be wise to seek the advice of a GP before considering probiotic supplementation.
-For more information see our contraindications FAQ.
+In fact if ever in doubt, always speak to your doctor about any health supplements.
+For more information see this contraindications FAQ.

-Many people feel that taking a daily probiotic gives them that extra bit of confidence and a little health boost.
-Due to unfavourable lifestyle factors that compromise our gut flora it may well be better to replenish our probiotic colonies on an ongoing basis, and supplementation is perhaps the easiest way to do so.
+Many people feel that probiotics give them that extra bit of confidence and a little health boost.
+Due to unfavourable lifestyle factors that compromise our gut flora it may well be better to replenish our probiotic colonies on an ongoing basis, and this is why many people choose to take probiotics every day.